Time: Monday and Wednesday, 6:30-9:20PM

-* Absences: you are responsible for what happens in class whether you’re here or not.
+* Absences: you are responsible for the material covered whether you are in class or not.
 Organize with your classmates to get class information and material that you have missed.

 * Participation: you are invited, encouraged, and expected to engage actively in discussion, reflection and activities.